Explore Romania, Bulgaria, Macedonia, and Serbia in 14 days. Visit iconic castles, medieval cities, and UNESCO sites. Small group, personalized tour.

 Day 13 - Friday - Sinaia – Bucharest (130 km)

 Peles Castle - Visit the fabulous Peles Castle, the summer residence of Romania’s first king, King Charles I of Hohenzollern, of German origin.
-The castle, beautifully designed by a Czech architect, is famous for being one of the most modern castles in Europe at the time of its construction between the 19th and 20th centuries.
-Each room features a unique style, different from the others.
-Admire the Florentine room, which exudes a typically Italian and Renaissance atmosphere.
+The castle, beautifully designed by a Czech architect, is renowned for being one of Europe’s most modern castles at the time of its construction between the 19th and 20th centuries.
+Each room features a unique style, distinct from the others.
+Admire the Florentine room, where a typically Italian and Renaissance atmosphere prevails.

-Bucharest - Tour the historical center of Bucharest, a completely pedestrian area with the remains of Vlad the Impaler’s princely fortress, the 16th-century palatine church in Byzantine style, and the Stavropoleos church, an 18th-century architectural jewel in typical Wallachian style with significant oriental influences in its external decoration.
+Bucharest - Tour the historical center of Bucharest, a completely pedestrian area, featuring the remains of Vlad the Impaler’s princely fortress, the 16th-century palatine church in Byzantine style, and the Stavropoleos church, an 18th-century architectural jewel in typical Wallachian style with significant oriental influences in its external decoration.

 Day 14 – Saturday – Bucharest

-Palace of Parliament - Visit the Parliament Building, the second-largest building in the world after the Pentagon in the United States.
+Palace of Parliament - Visit the Parliament Building, the world’s second-largest building after the Pentagon in the United States.

-Muzeul National al Satului “Dimitrie Gusti” - Visit the Village Museum, an open-air museum that preserves typical houses from all over Romania.
+Muzeul National al Satului “Dimitrie Gusti” - Explore the Village Museum, an open-air museum preserving typical houses from across Romania.

 - Small Group Tour